 f) Each team MUST present a Coach/Manager card to Referee together with the player passes.
 Failure to present a Team Officer card will results in a fine of $25.00

-g) In the event the score is tied at the end of regulation period, the winner shall be determined according to FIFA method of obtaining a result in “knockout” competitions in effect at the time of the entry deadline (Penalty Kicks is the established method at the time).
+g) In the event the score is tied at the end of regulation period, the winner shall be determined according to FIFA method of obtaining a result in “knockout” competitions in effect at the time of the entry deadline (Penalty Kicks is the established method at this time).
 No Extra Time of play is allowed in the State Cup Competition.

 h) If a game is not completed for reasons beyond the teams’ control, the remaining part of the unfinished game, will have to be completed on another date, with the score and all decisions (cautions and ejections) standing for the continuation game.
-However, if the non-completion of a game is the result of misconduct clearly traceable to one or the other of the competing teams, its management or its followers, the cups committee shall determine the disposition of the game, taking into consideration that the home team is generally responsible for the proper conduct of the game.
+However, if the non-completion of a game is the result of misconduct clearly traceable to one or the other of the competing teams, its management or its followers, the Cups Committee shall determine the disposition of the game, taking into consideration that the home team is generally responsible for the proper conduct of the game.

 4319.
 GAME OFFICIALS AND FEES

 Game Officials shall be selected by NJSA referee assigner upon notification of the Cups Committee.

 Only Officials registered with the USSF shall be eligible to be selected as referee or assistant referee for games in these competitions.